KabohaJeanMark/tribute-trials-review/README.md

 ## Acknowledgments

 - Hat tip to Microverse for the README template, instructions and tutoring
-- Inspired by the Odin Project
+- Inspired by Free Code Camp.s Responsive Web Design Certification

 ## Inspirations
 - The life of Pele